This page presents a high level overview of higher education rankings/league tables.

 - The Complete University Guide (CUG) is published online by Mayfield University Consultants who produced the Times League Table until 2006.
 From 2008 to 2010, the CUG was also published by the Independent newspaper.

-- The THE-QS world ranking partnership ended with the publication of the 2009 ranking; QS have continued with the same methodology, adding refinements.
-With a new methodology, THE published in collaboration with Thomson Reuters between 2010 and 2014 and have now partnered with Elsevier for the 2015 ranking.
+- The THE-QS world ranking partnership ended with the publication of the 2009 THE ranking; QS have continued with the same methodology, adding refinements.
+With a new methodology, THE published in collaboration with Thomson Reuters between 2010 and 2014 and now partner with Elsevier.

 - UK rankings traditionally comprise a range of different quantitative measures of input, process and output including: entry standards, student satisfaction, student:staff ratio, academic services/facilities expenditure per student, research quality, proportion of 1sts/2:1s, completion rates, and student destinations.